 We do not squash and merge PRs so all commits in your branch will appear in the main history.
 In addition to well-documented PR descriptions, we encourage modular/targeted commits with descriptive commit messages.

 16.1.1 Coding Standards

-- Required: 4 space indentation (no tabs)

-- · Desired: PEP8
+- · Required: black

 - No use of \\author\\

 - Inside pyomo.contrib: Contact information for the contribution maintainer (such as a Github ID) should be included in the Sphinx documentation